Very commonly, system-of-equations word problems involves mixtures or combinations of some sort. For instance:

-The denominator factors as (x + 2)(x + 1)(x – 1), so these will be the denominators in the decomposition.
-That is, I'm looking for A, B, and C in the following:
+These factors will be the denominators in the partial-fraction decomposition.
+That is, I'll be looking for the values of A, B, and C which will complete the following:

 5x + 7 = A(x + 1)(x – 1) + B(x + 2)(x – 1) + C(x + 2)(x + 1)